-Happy Chinese New Year or Kung Hei Fat Choy as they say in Hong Kong.
+Happy Chinese New Year (also known as Lunar New Year) or Kung Hei Fat Choy as they say in Hong Kong.
 In recent days the city has been a riot of festive colour.
 Red and gold, gold and red.

 Flowers and plants are integral to giving your home a festive feel.
-The flower markets have been insanely busy, the pavements became Battle of the Bouquets and people were seemingly transporting home forests’ worth of greenery on public transport.
+The flower markets are much bigger than usual.
+In addition to the usual bricks and mortar shops, the streets outside have filled with temporary stalls selling more flowers and greenery yet.
+They have been insanely busy, the pavements became Battle of the Bouquets and people were seemingly transporting home forests’ worth of greenery on public transport.